Table of contents

 Fighting Fossil Fuel – Black Lung Disease

 At this time, a number of Queenslanders started getting sick with respiratory problems.
 The dreaded black lung disease had re-emerged in Queensland (it probably never really went away).
-I supported a resolution in the Queensland Parliament for a royal commission into the coal industry.
-The resolution was moved by the LNP, motivated by political opportunism, but it was opposed by the ALP.
+I supported a resolution in the Queensland Parliament for a Royal Commission into the coal industry.
+The resolution was moved by the LNP, motivated by political opportunism, but it was opposed by the Qld ALP.

 I could not believe the ALP would vote against a royal commission into a dirty industry which killed workers.
 Jo-Ann Miller, the Member for Bundamba and a coal miner’s daughter, broke-down during the debate as she spoke of her father dying from black lung disease.
 She was crying as she voted with the ALP to oppose the proposed royal commission.